 “. . . and not frightened in anything by your opponents.
 This is a clear sign to them of their destruction, but of your salvation, and that from God.”
 Philippians 1:28

 When opponents do their worst, and we’re still standing for Christ, that is “a clear sign,” a prophetic warning, that God is with us.
 For example, when the Empress Eudoxia, in the fourth century, threatened John Chrysostom with banishment, he told her, “You cannot banish me, for this world is my Father’s house.”
 “But I will kill you,” she said.
 “No, you cannot, for my life is hidden with Christ in God.”
 “Then I will take away your treasures.”
 “No, you cannot, for my treasure is in heaven, and my heart is there.”
 “But I will drive you away from your friends, and you will have no one left.”
 “No, you cannot, for I have a friend in heaven from whom you cannot separate me.
 I defy you, for there is nothing you can do to harm me.”

-But how can our generation see his glory?
+How can our generation see the glory of Christ?
 Through our courage.